pollination/pollination-docs/rhino-plugin/pollination-commands/po_align2dplans.md

+---
+description: Rebuild all 2D plan curves by aligning them to Rhino grid.
+---

 # PO_Align2DPlans

+Rebuild all 2D plan curves by aligning them to Rhino grid.

+## Options

+* **DeleteInputs**

+  Delete the selected planar curves.

+* **Threshold**

+  Minimum dimension of the offset to apply.
+Default 0.1.

+Notes:

-Rebuild all plan curve geometries.
-In this command, all curve geometries&apos; end points will be snapped together based on current model&apos;s tolerance.
+* **All curve geometries&apos; end points will be snapped together based on current model&apos;s tolerance.
+**